simonknittel/discord-bot-api/README.md

 3. Make sure you have [FFmpeg](https://www.ffmpeg.org/) installed and available in your PATH variable
 4. Install all dependencies by running `npm install`
 5. Duplicate the [config-sample.json](./config-sample.json) and rename it to `config.json`
-6. Edit `config.json` to your needs (visit https://github.com/simonknittel/discord-bot-api/wiki/config.json-explained for more information)
+6. Edit `config.json` to your needs
+    * Visit https://github.com/simonknittel/discord-bot-api/wiki/config.json-explained for more information

 Start
 ---